raspberrypilearning/durham-quiz/en/quiz1/question_8.md

 --- choices ---

-- ( ) A voice recording of the word 'Hi!' will play through the computer's speakers
+- ( ) A voice recording of the word 'Hi!' plays through the computer's speakers

-- (x) Some text will be displayed in a speech bubble
+- (x) Text is displayed in a speech bubble

-- ( ) A microphone will appear on screen for you to record your voice
+- ( ) A microphone appears on screen for you to record your voice

 --- /choices ---